liviucotfas/ase-web-and-cloud-applications-security/11 - Vulnerabilities - CORS (Cross-Origin Resource Sharing).md

             .then(html => console.log(html)) // here we could send the data
     ```

-## Step 3 - Performing the attack
+##  6. <a name='Step3-Performingtheattack'></a>Step 3 - Performing the attack
 1. Check what gets displayed in the console for the second application.
 2. Update the `Main` method in the `Program` class as follows for the first application to enable **CORS**.
-Note: Don't forget to update the port.
+   > Note: Don't forget to update the port.

+    First, call `AddCors`.
     ```
-    var MyAllowSpecificOrigins = "_myAllowSpecificOrigins";
+    string corsPolicyForSecondDomain = "AllowSecondDomain";
     builder.Services.AddCors(options =>
     {
-        options.AddPolicy(name: MyAllowSpecificOrigins,
+        options.AddPolicy(name: corsPolicyForSecondDomain,
                             policy =>
                             {
                                 policy.WithOrigins("https://localhost:7102")